-- All MultiViewer outputs are in 1080p. - MultiViewer 1 output is fixed to output BNCs 1 and 2. - On Carbonite Black+ and Carbonite Black+ 12G the additional MultiViewer outputs (2, 3, and 4) are fixed to output BNCs MV 3, 4, and 5. - The layout is configured independently for each MultiViewer. - Inputs are displayed with a red border when they are on-air.
-A green border is displayed when the input is selected on the Preset bus. - All ancillary data is stripped from the MultiViewer outputs.
+- MultiViewer outputs are assigned to output BNCs 1/2 or 3/4. - On Carbonite Black+ the additional MultiViewer outputs are fixed to output BNCs MV 3, 4, and 5. - The layout is configured independently for each MultiViewer.

+- Inputs are displayed with a red border when they are on-air.
+A green border is displayed when the input is selected on the Preset bus. - When the switcher is operating in a standard-definition video format, the MultiViewer is shown in high-definition. - If the switcher is operating in a standard-definition or 3G video format, the MultiViewer outputs are only available on BNC 1 and 2, or 3 and 4.
+If one of the outputs in either of these pairs is set to a MultiViewer then the other output in the pair is also set to a MultiViewer. - All ancillary data is stripped from the MultiViewer outputs.